1-Rep Max Calculator 💪

 • Wathen's formula: 1RM = weight * 1 / (0.4880 + 0.538 * e^-0.075 * reps)

-The other formulas supported in the calculator are: Adams, Baechle, Berger, Brown, Kemmler, Landers, Naclerio et al., and O'Conner et al..
+The other formulas supported in the tool are: Adams, Baechle, Berger, Brown, Kemmler, Landers, Naclerio et al., and O'Conner et al..

-These equations all try to express the relationship between the number of repetitions one can do with a given weight, and the one-repetition maximum, covering a range of values.
-Most formulas "agree" what the one-rep max is when estimating based on under ten repetitions, there is significant divergence of the outcomes past this number.
+These equations try to express the relationship between the number of repetitions one can do with a given weight and the one-repetition maximum.
+Most formulas "agree" what the one-rep max is when estimating based on under ten repetitions.
+There is significant divergence in the outcomes past this number.

 The estimates are suitable for intermediate and experienced lifters with some evidence suggesting they are also useful in untrained populations [9].
 The formulae are agnostic to the lifter's age, gender, height, FFM, body fat percentage, arm, chest, and thigh girth.
 All of these variables have been shown to contribute nothing to 1-RM prediction in a 2006 study by Jeff, Toryanno, and Robert [8].